-The Astrolabe project uses stream sediment zircon U-Pb geochronology, zircon trace element geochemistry, porphyry indicator mineralogy of stream sediments, and fine-fraction stream sediment geochemical sampling to explore for porphyry deposits at the headwaters of creeks in the Dawson Range, west of the Casino deposit.
+The Sands of Time project uses stream sediment zircon U-Pb geochronology, zircon trace element geochemistry, porphyry indicator mineralogy of stream sediments, and fine-fraction stream sediment geochemical sampling to explore for porphyry deposits at the headwaters of creeks in the Dawson Range, west of the Casino deposit.
+In April 2021, the SOT claims were staked on the results of the 2020 Sands of Time YMEP supported project.
+Follow-up stream sediment zircon, silt and soil sampling was carried out.